 Our sales appointments are our best teacher

-Instead of scratching off their name perhaps we should be scratching our heads asking why.
+Instead of scratching off their name perhaps we should be scratching our heads and asking why.

 Did they close up when you attempted to explain how a HECM can provide retirement income?
-If you were meeting with a CPA such a statement could easily undermine your credibility and therefore your chances of being an originator who could be trusted with their clients are nil.
+If you were meeting with a CPA such a statement could easily undermine your credibility.
+Therefore your chances of being an originator who could be trusted with their clients are nil.
 Why?
 Because the money received from a reverse mortgage increases the homeowner’s debt and cash flow.
 It is never income.
 Income increases one’s net worth over time.

 At some point did the borrowers state they needed to talk things over even though they have been researching the loan for months?
 If so did you take the opportunity to excuse yourself and step to your car to grab some additional information or did you press one only to lose the sale?
 As Norcom Mortgage’s John Luddy teaches, finding a reason to leave for a moment gives the couple a chance to settle their concerns privately and allows you to return with a better chance of closing the deal.